mrageh/slow_factory_formatter/README.md

 This gem is a custom RSpec formatter that allows you to generate a table of slow factories when you run your tests.

-FactoryGirl uses ActiveSupport::Notifications instrumentation api which allows us track how much time is spent creating factories.
+FactoryBot uses ActiveSupport::Notifications instrumentation api which allows us track how much time is spent creating factories.

 This gem uses that api to display factories that take a long to setup.